minagawah/cra-ts-emotion-tailwind-solution/README.md

 }
 ```

-NPM packages to be installed, as a whole, would look like this:
+As a whole, your installations would look like this:

 ```shell
 yarn add --dev typescript @types/node @types/react @types/react-dom @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-config-react customize-cra react-app-rewired emotion @emotion/core @emotion/styled @emotion/babel-preset-css-prop tailwindcss tailwind.macro@next
 ```

-**Up to this point were the basic setups needed for both babel and PostCSS approaches.
+**Up to this point were the basic setups for both approaches.
-Now, I will discuss for further implementations.**
+From now on, I will explain the steps for each.**

 <a id="what-babel"></a>